epbay01/startup/notes.md

 ```

 In this example, the component is named `CustomTag` and it has a custom property `foo`. `foo` is passed into the functionality via the `props` parameter where we could do something with it.
 In this case, we use the property as the content of a `<p>` JSX tag.
 As you can see, the component returns JSX which is then inserted into the JSX where it is called (the `<div>` at the bottom).
 The `root.render(<JSX>)` function then actually renders the JSX into the document.

+### Hooks

+Hooks are React functions that add functionality to your elements.
+One example is the `useState` hook, which allows you to define changeable states that you can then use for various things such as styling, content, etc. For example, you might have `onclick={stateChangeFunction()}` and define the state with `[state, updateState] = React.useState("state1");` and then change the state with `updateState("state2")`.
+This would mean that on clicking the element the state would change from "state1" to "state2."

+Another hook is `useEffect(function)`.
+This is called when an element is rendered, or optionally when there is cleanup.
+This happens for example when a state changes, the element is rerendered and so `useEffect` is called.
+Cleanup happens after there could be a rerendering, whether it happens or not.
+You also can specify dependencies that call the function when the variable is updated.

+### Router

+In react, you can have the entire application be on one page using the react-router-dom package.
+This means instead of loading a new page every time the site simply uses javascript to change the elements of the DOM.